Foundation and Empire

 Foundation and Empire is a science fiction novel by American writer Isaac Asimov originally published by Gnome Press in 1952.
-It is the second book in the Foundation Series, and the fourth in the in-universe chronology.
+It is the second book in the Foundation series, and the fourth in the in-universe chronology.
 It takes place in two parts, originally published as separate novellas.
 The second part, "The Mule," won a Retro Hugo Award in 1996.

 Foundation and Empire saw multiple publications—it also appeared in 1955 as Ace Double (but not actually paired with another book) D-125 under the title The Man Who Upset the Universe.
-The stories comprising this volume were originally published in Astounding Magazine (with different titles) in 1945.
+The stories composing this volume were originally published in Astounding Magazine (with different titles) in 1945.
 Foundation and Empire was the second book in the Foundation trilogy.
 Decades later, Asimov wrote two further sequel novels and two prequels.
 Later writers have added authorized, and unauthorized, tales to the series.

+Publication history

+Foundation and Empire is composed of two stories: "The General" and "The Mule".
+The former was first published in the April 1945 issue of Astounding Science Fiction under the title "Dead Hand", while the latter was first published in the November and December 1945 issues of the same magazine.

 Plot summary

-The General
+"The General"

-The first half of the book, titled "The General," focuses on General Bel Riose of the Galactic Empire, who governs the planet Siwenna.
-He comes across myths regarding the Foundation and attempts to confirm them by coercing the aid of a Siwennian named Ducem Barr, whose father Onum met the Foundation trader Hober Mallow decades ago.
-After further research through visiting Foundation territory Riose determines that they're a threat to the Empire and declares war upon them, both to fulfill his duty to the Empire and satisfy his personal pursuit of glory.
-Barr is familiar of Hari Seldon's psychohistory and through it is confident of the Foundation's inevitable victory, an assertion Riose repeatedly disputes.
+General Bel Riose of the Galactic Empire governs the planet Siwenna.
+He comes across myths regarding the Foundation and attempts to confirm them by coercing the aid of Ducem Barr, a Siwennian whose father Onum met the Foundation trader Hober Mallow decades ago.
+After further research through visiting Foundation territory, Riose determines that they are a threat to the Empire and declares war upon them, both to fulfill his duty to the Empire and satisfy his personal pursuit of glory.
+Barr is familiar with Hari Seldon's psychohistory and through it is confident of the Foundation's inevitable victory, an assertion Riose repeatedly disputes.

-Riose captures and interrogates a Foundation trader named Lathan Devers, who reveals in private to Barr that he allowed himself to be taken in order to disrupt Riose's operation from the inside.
-Devers is met by Ammel Brodrig, Emperor Cleon II's Privy Secretary who was sent by the Emperor to Riose in order to keep an eye on the general.
+Riose captures and interrogates Lathan Devers, a Foundation trader who reveals in private to Barr that he allowed himself to be taken in order to disrupt Riose's operation from the inside.
+Devers is met by Ammel Brodrig, Emperor Cleon II's Privy Secretary who was sent to Riose in order to keep an eye on the general.
 Devers tries to implicate Riose in an attempt to overthrow Cleon.
 However, Brodrig betrays Devers to Riose.
 Barr knocks out Riose before he can subject Devers to more effective interrogation and Devers and Barr escape in the latter's ship.
-Barr confesses to Devers that he cooperated with Riose in order to prevent the discovery of a planned Siwennian uprising in the event of the Foundation's triumph over Riose.
+Barr only cooperated with Riose to prevent the discovery of a planned Siwennian uprising in the event of the Foundation's triumph over Riose.